epfl-ada/ada-2024-project-adaptables/index.markdown

   <img src="assets/img/Perfect_title.png" alt="Illustration5" width="400">
 </div>

-****Detective:**"A title’s like a first impression, choose the right words, and you could get the audience attention before the first laugh."

 Titles have the unique challenge of encapsulating a movie's essence in just a handful of words.
 In comedy, certain keywords not only resonate deeply with audiences but also appear consistently in the titles of successful films.

-GRAPH17
+GRAPH

 The graph highlights popular words from comedy titles, with the size of each point representing the frequency of that word in successful films.
 The X and Y axes organize these words by their meanings, forming clusters of similar themes.

-Frequently occurring humor-related keywords, such as Adventure, Love, and Crazy, dominate the titles of hit comedies.
+Frequently occurring humor-related keywords, such as ***Adventure*, *Love*, and *Crazy*, dominate the titles of hit comedies.

-**Analyst :** “Words like Love, Crazy, or Adventure don’t just describe the movie, they set the stage for success."
+**Detective:**"A title’s like a first impression, choose the right words, and you could get the audience attention before the first laugh."

 ### Act 5, Scene 2: Timing Is Everything !